 Africans in the Holy Land: Kushite Political Influence in the Hebrew Bible and the Ancient Near East

 Investigations of Ancient Near Eastern interactions have traditionally placed negligible emphasis on the role of Africans in the social milieu of the period.
 But a recent stream of scholarship has begun to re-evaluate the influence of African peoples (particularly the Kushites of ancient Nubia) on the history of the Levant.
-Drawing upon the Hebrew Bible, Egyptian, and other ANE sources, this paper expands upon this new scholarship to demonstrate that people of African origin were important — and at times decisive — participants in the social, economic, and political ecumene of the Ancient Near East.
-Their contribution to that history is what this paper aims to highlight.
+Drawing upon the Hebrew Bible, Egyptian, and other ANE sources, this talk expands upon this new scholarship to explore how people of African origin were important — and at times decisive — participants in the social, economic, and political ecumene of the Ancient Near East.
+Their contribution to that history is what this talk aims to highlight.